jiaodaxiaozi/MIL-MMP-algorithm/README.md

 # MIL-MMP-algorithm
 An Algorithm for Mixed Integer Linear Maximum Multiplicative Programs

-This is an algorithm to solve a class of bi-objective Mixed Integer Linear Maximum Multiplicative Programs of format:
+This is an algorithm to solve a class of Mixed Integer Linear Maximum Multiplicative Programs of format:

 ![Images](Images/problem.jpg)